This post may contain affiliate links. Please see our disclosure policy.

 Oven Roasted Marinara Sauce – This one is simple, and darn good.
 If you’re looking for a go-to water bath canning marinara sauce, this is it.
 The tomatoes are oven-roasted, which adds flavor, reduces simmer time, and makes them easier to peel.
 It includes plenty of wine (either red or white), which really rounds out the sauce.
 (From The All New Ball Book of Canning and Preserving, pg.
 204)

-Roasted Garlic Tomato Sauce – With more garlic than any other pasta sauce recipe, this recipe is perfect for garlic lovers.
+Roasted Garlic Tomato Sauce – With more garlic than any other pasta sauce recipe, this one is perfect for garlic lovers.
 It uses three whole garlic bulbs, along with onions, oregano and basil.
 (From Ball Canning Back to Basics, pg 247)

-Roasted Rustic Pasta Sauce – A hard-to-find recipe that only appears in the manual for a Ball Canning Electric Food Strainer, this recipe uses onions, garlic and red wine, along with chili flakes for a bit of heat.
+Roasted Rustic Pasta Sauce – A hard-to-find recipe that only appears in the manual for a Ball Canning Electric Food Strainer, this one uses onions, garlic and red wine, along with chili flakes for a bit of heat.
 (From Ball Canning Website)

 Mrs. Wages Pizza Sauce – This one relies on adding a packet of Mrs. Wages Pizza Sauce mix to homegrown tomatoes.
-The sauce mix includes seasoning and citric acid for acidity, so it’s a simple fix…but you do have to buy the mix.
+The sauce mix includes seasoning and citric acid for acidity, so it’s a simple fix, but you do have to buy the mix.
 This one is very similar to the pizza sauce above, just with a premade mix.
 (From Mrs. Wages)

 Simple Italian Tomato Sauce with Fresh Basil – This recipe uses ripe plum tomatoes, fresh basil leaves, and a bit of garlic for a simple yet classic Italian tomato sauce.
 It adds enough lemon juice to meet tomato water bath canning guidelines and comes together quickly, especially in small batches.
 (From Preserving Italy, pg 120)